ublue-os/website/docs/images/bazzite/installation.md

 ## Bazzite Variants
 - Bazzite offers multiple images, but most images will be following one of these **two** formats: *Desktop* and *Steam Deck/HTPC*.
-   - *Desktop* images are meant for general desktop computing and attempt to mimic SteamOS's Desktop Mode in terms of functionality.
+       - *Desktop* images are for general desktop computing and attempt to mimic SteamOS's Desktop Mode in terms of functionality.
        - *Steam Deck/HTPC* images boot directly into Game Mode and are intended for handheld PCs and home theater PCs.
 - These images also come with the choice of KDE Plasma or GNOME for their desktop environments.

 ### Common images: